Menu

 CORE 9 Person Extended Dome Tent

-Features gear loft with lantern hook and pockets to keep items organized and off the tent floor
+• Gear loft with lantern hook and interior pockets keep sleeping area organized and off the floor

 The CORE 9 Person Extended Dome at $149.99 is the best budget cooling tent for families who want electrical port access without spending $350+.
 The E-port - a cord pass-through in the rainfly - transforms this tent from a basic dome into a potentially air-conditioned shelter when paired with a compatible portable AC or evaporative cooler.
 Even without power, the large mesh ceiling panel and adjustable ground vent create a passive chimney effect that OutdoorGearLab found to be among the most efficient for a budget dome design [2].